The Hebridean Way: add it to your cycling bucket list

 Three Top tips for cycling The Hebridean Way:

-- Planning your itinerary: The tourist board for the Outer Hebrides has a couple of suggested itineraries and you’ll also need to factor in ferry times.
+- Planning your itinerary: The tourist board for the Outer Hebrides has a cycle route you can buy and a couple of suggested itineraries and you’ll also need to factor in ferry times.
 The good news is – bicycles are carried free!

 - Book your bike in for a service before you go to make sure it’s in tip top condition.
 Or you could always treat yourself in a brand new bike (you know you want to!)